 <img class=" " alt="Lindsay Lohan" src="http://s1.ibtimes.com/sites/www.ibtimes.com/files/styles/picture_this/public/2011/10/20/176677-lindsay-lohan-mug-shot.jpg" width="500" height="626" /><p class="wp-caption-text">A picture of Lindsay Lohan</p>

-Of course if you are using WordPress or some other content management system (CMS) you probably won't have to do HTML.
+Of course, if you are using WordPress or many other content management systems (CMS) you probably won't have to do HTML.
 Instead, just fill in the areas where it says ALT text and Caption with the key phrase - but remember to name the image.

-The text around an image helps too.
-Surround the image on each of the web sites (or other web properties) with relevant, well-written text that includes the key phrase.
+The text around an image helps as well.
+On each website (or other web properties), surround the image with relevant, well-written text that includes the key phrase.

-Search engines take their cues for image relevance by examining not only the image and its HTML tags, but the surrounding text and general theme of the page (and website if possible).
-So make sure the text around the image makes it clear what the image is for.
+Search engines take their cues for image relevance by examining not only the image and its HTML tags but the surrounding text and general theme of the page (and website if possible).
+So make sure the text around the image clarifies what it is for.

-Everything you've read above is about "on-page" optimization - things you can do to improve the search engine ranking of an image on a site you control to some extent.
-But when you also get other sites to embed the images you have seeded the internet with into their own articles the strategy really starts to sing.
-This is because search engines looking for the best and most relevant images to display pay attention to how popular an image is on other sites too.
-They watch how often an images is clicked on, and how often it is used.
+Everything you've read above is about "on-page" optimization - things you can do to improve the search engine ranking of an image on a site you own or, to some extent, control.
+But when you get other sites to embed the images into their own articles, the strategy begins to blossom.
+This is because search engines look for the best and most relevant images to display and pay close attention to how popular an image is on other sites.
+They watch how often an image is clicked on and how often it is used across the internet.

-One sure fire, but not frequently used, way to do this is to create a shocking or highly sharable image.
+Though not frequently used, one surefire way to do this is to create a shocking or highly sharable image.
 Why is it infrequently used?
 Because most executives don't want to upload anything controversial - but when they do, it can work incredibly well.
 Here's an example:

-A picture of an elephant is one thing, but a picture of an elephant standing on a cloud wearing a top hat gets noticed.
-The more an image is noticed, embedded and shared, the more search relevance it will receive.
+A picture of an elephant is one thing, but a picture of an elephant standing on a cloud wearing a top hat is unique... and gets noticed.
+The more an image is noticed, embedded, and shared, the more search relevance it will receive.
 The more relevant it is, the higher it will rank in search results - far above the negative content in many cases.